 Originally from Asia, the emerald ash borer (Agrilus planipennis) was first discovered in Michigan in 2002.
 It has since caused widespread tree mortality and decline in ash (Fraxinus spp.) trees in Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
 The emerald ash borer is transported mainly by humans through infected nursery stock, firewood, unprocessed saw logs, and other ash products.

 The emerald ash borer was identified in Tennessee at a truck stop on I-40 in Knox County in July, 2010.
 By 2011 six Tennessee counties, Blount, Claiborne, Grainger, Knox, Loudon, and Sevier were under emerald ash borer quarantine.
 In 2012, 12 more counties were added to the original 6: Anderson, Campbell, Cocke, Greene, Hamblen, Hancock, Hawkins, Jefferson, Monroe, Roane, Smith, and Union.
-As of August 2013, 3 additional counties were added: Hamilton, Jackson and Scott.
-As of September 2014,18 new counties were added including Davidson, Fentress, McMinn, Morgan, Polk, Putnam, Rhea, Sullivan, and Washington where EAB was positively detected, and Bradley, Carter, Clay, Johnson, Macon, Meigs, Overton, Pickett, and Unicoi where EAB is likely present based on close proximity to positive counties.
-By October 2015, eight (8) new couties were added and included Bledsoe, Cumberland, Franklin, Marshall, Rutherford, Trousdale, Williamson and Wilson.
-As of July 2016, two additional counties - Marion and White - have been added to the quarantine.
-This brings the total to 21 the number of counties with known infestations.

-According to the USDA Forest Service and the Tennessee Division of Forestry, an estimated 271 million ash trees in Tennessee, amounting to $11 billion value, could potentially become infested with the emerald ash borer.

-Current | Originally from Asia, the emerald ash borer (Agrilus planipennis) was first discovered in Michigan in 2002.
-It has since caused widespread tree mortality and decline in ash (Fraxinus spp.) trees in Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
-The emerald ash borer is transported mainly by humans through infected nursery stock, firewood, unprocessed saw logs, and other ash products.

-The emerald ash borer was identified in Tennessee at a truck stop on I-40 in Knox County in July, 2010.
-By 2011 six Tennessee counties, Blount, Claiborne, Grainger, Knox, Loudon, and Sevier were under emerald ash borer quarantine.
-In 2012, 12 more counties were added to the original 6: Anderson, Campbell, Cocke, Greene, Hamblen, Hancock, Hawkins, Jefferson, Monroe, Roane, Smith, and Union.
 In 2013, 3 additional counties were added: Hamilton, Jackson and Scott.
 As of September 2014,18 new counties were added including Davidson, Fentress, McMinn, Morgan, Polk, Putnam, Rhea, Sullivan, and Washington where EAB was positively detected, and Bradley, Carter, Clay, Johnson, Macon, Meigs, Overton, Pickett, and Unicoi where EAB is likely present based on close proximity to positive counties.
 By October 2015, eight (8) new couties were added and included Bledsoe, Cumberland, Franklin, Marshall, Rutherford, Trousdale, Williamson and Wilson.
 As of July 2016, two additional counties - Marion and White - have been added to the quarantine.
 This brings the total number of counties quarantined for EAB to 59.

 According to the USDA Forest Service and the Tennessee Division of Forestry, an estimated 271 million ash trees in Tennessee, amounting to $11 billion value, could potentially become infested with the emerald ash borer.